jmcnamara/XlsxWriter/dev/docs/source/tutorial02.rst

 In the previous section we created a simple spreadsheet using Python and the XlsxWriter module.

-This presented the data that we wanted but it looked a little bare.
-In order to make it clearer we would like to add some simple formatting, like this:
+This got the data that we wanted into an Excel file but it looked a little bare.
+In order to make the information clearer we would like to add some simple formatting, like this:

 .. image:: _static/tutorial02.png